hyperbolic-time-chamber/intro-to-rest-and-http/README.md

 4. Uniform Interface

     * Constraint Imposed:
-      * servers must separate the interface for making requests from the implementation details employed in servicing those requests.
+      * Servers must separate the interface for making requests from the implementation details employed in servicing those requests.
       * Put another way, the computational logic necessary to fulfil a request should be separate from the "buttons" to be pushed that initiate the request.
       * These uniform interfaces or "buttons" take the form of a set of endpoints (URLs) to which clients can make HTTP requests and receive responses that contain the desired information.
       * See [Communicating Across the Web](#communicating-across-the-web) for a further detail.